darianlio/darianlio-web/src/content/about/index.md

   - GraphQL
 ---

 Hi!
 I am Darian Lio.
-I am an aspiring Software Developer based in Toronto, CA. I am currently a fourth-year undergraduate majoring in Computer Engineering at Queen's University.
-I am incredibly passionate in building web apps and design.
+I am an aspiring Software Developer based in Toronto, CA, and incredibly passionate in building web apps and design.

-Currently, I work in a team as a Software Developer Intern at IBM to develop interesting features on a daily basis.
+I am a fourth-year undergraduate majoring in Computer Engineering at Queen's University.
+Currently, I intern in a team at IBM as a Software Developer to help improve and fix defects on their product.

-Outside of work, you would see me stuck playing music on my guitar, going to the gym, or playing video games with friends!
+Outside of work, I am probably stuck playing music on my guitar, going to the gym, travelling, or playing video games with friends!

 Skills: